TJ Fisher: Recent works

 Fisher's works center on New Orleans and the historic French Quarter (Vieux Carré).
 She was nominated for a Southern Independent Booksellers Alliance SIBA Book Award for her poetry in Hearsay from Heaven and Hades: New Orleans Secrets of Sinners and Saints.
 The title won the Best Books 2009 Awards Poetry: General category.

 Beyond personal experience, her first post-Katrina work "imprinted a style reminiscent of Lafcadio Hearn".
-Gris Gris Rouge, a paper in Louisiana, wrote that FIsher's narratives celebrate and capture the elusive quality of New Orleans.
+Gris Gris Rouge, a paper in Louisiana, wrote that Fisher's narratives celebrate and capture the elusive quality of New Orleans.

 Real estate and controversy

-In 2007 ex-NFL Raven football player Michael McCrary added Fisher to a lawsuit aimed at her husband and others for $60 million.
+In 2007 former football player Michael McCrary added Fisher to a lawsuit aimed at her husband and others for $60 million.
 The Circuit Court for Baltimore City civil litigation concerned a hurricane-derailed New Orleans real estate venture at the New Orleans landmark (Crescent City Towers) Plaza Tower site.
 McCrary's case targeted a tangle of Louisiana limited liability companies.
 The soured real estate and development investment deal netted McCrary and a web of partnerships millions of dollars in post-Katrina profits within a few months.
 McCrary reaped $2,384,639 in profits and the return of his $3,550,000 capital investment.

 In June 2008, a Baltimore courtroom rendered a $33.3-million-dollar default judgment against Fisher and others, in favor of McCrary.
 Precedent to the award, all defendants and their attorneys were precluded from speaking or participating in the damages hearing inquisition.
 Legal analysts cited U.S. Constitution and Due Process violations.

 Fisher was unable to post a $33.3-million-dollar supersedeas bond to stay execution of McCrary's default judgment against her during the pendency of the appeal.
 Nearly a year after the trial court default, the Maryland Court of Special Appeals granted a stay against the judgment without a bond being posted.

 In June 2009 the Maryland intermediate appellate court tossed the $33.3-million-dollar default judgment against Fisher and others.

 In earlier Pre-Katrina litigation on eminent domain site expropriation by the New Orleans Morial Convention Center, Fisher retained Johnnie Cochran to represent herself and a partner.
 On a separate but nearby parcel of property, Fisher turned over her winning-bid auction contract on a multimillion-dollar Mississippi River riverfront ex-casino property to Tulane University, at no profit, for future development of the Riversphere project.
 The former River Gate Casino tract was previously associated with hotelier/developer/dreamer Christopher Hemmeter and Louisiana ex-governor Edwin Edwards.

 In the late 90s, Fisher was one of the original owner/developers of the Ritz-Carlton Coconut Grove, Miami, Florida; she was also associated with the South Beach and Baltimore Ritz projects.